3 Entropy

 Variable code length and scoring rules

-We will apply the logarithmic score \(S(x, P) = -\log p(x)\) to both discrete and continuous variables \(x\) and corresponding distributions \(P\).
-As densities can take on values larger than 1 the logarithmic score may become negative when \(P\) is a continuous distribution.
+We will apply the logarithmic scoring rule \(S(x, P) = -\log p(x)\) to both discrete and continuous variables \(x\) and corresponding distributions \(P\).
+As densities can take on values larger than 1 the logarithmic loss may become negative when \(P\) is a continuous distribution.

-- local in that the score depends only on the value of the probability density mass function at \(x\).
+• local with the score depending only on the value of the pdmf at \(x\).

 See also Example 4.2.